boostercloud/booster/docs/README.md

 ##### Registering events

-After a command handler execution, it is possible to register domain events.
+Within the command handler execution, it is possible to register domain events.
 The command handler function receives the `register` argument, so within the handler, it is possible to call `register.events(...)` with a list of events.
-For more details about events and the register, see the [`Events`](#2-events) section.
+For more details about events and the register parameter, see the [`Events`](#2-events) section.

 #### Authorizing a command